-In a double-blind clinical study Cindoruk et al. (2007) randomized 124 patients with H. pylori infection receiving 2 weeks of triple therapy (clarithromycin 500 mg b.i.d, amoxicillin 1000 mg b.i.d, lansoprazole 30 mg b.i.d) to Saccharomyces boulardii (n=62) at a dosage of 500 mg b.i.d.
+In a double-blind clinical study, Cindoruk et al. (2007) randomised 124 patients with H. pylori infection receiving 2 weeks of triple therapy (clarithromycin 500 mg b.i.d., amoxicillin 1,000 mg b.i.d., lansoprazole 30 mg b.i.d.) to Saccharomyces boulardii (n=62) at a dosage of 500 mg b.i.d.
 (Saccharomyces cerevisiae CBS 5926) or placebo (n=62).
-Side-effects of treatment were recorded by the questionnaire according to de Boer et al (1996).
+Side-effects of treatment were recorded by the questionnaire according to de Boer et al. (1996).
 This questionnaire was filled out by the patients during the 2 weeks of treatment and the following 2 weeks.
-During the overall study period nine patients (14.5%) in the treatment group and 19 (30.6%) patients of the control group experienced diarrhoea (p<0.05).
+During the overall study period, 9 patients

+(14.5%) in the treatment group and 19 patients (30.6%) of the control group experienced diarrhoea (p<0.05).
 Statistically significant differences between the groups were also detected with regard to epigastric discomfort: 9 (14.5%) patients in the Saccharomyces boulardii versus 27 (43.5%) patients in the control group experienced epigastric discomfort (p<0.01).
 The incidence of diarrhoea during the treatment phase was 11.2% in the Saccharomyces boulardii group and 25.8% in the control group, during follow-up the respective incidences were 3.2% and 4.8%.
 The overall assessment of tolerability on a 5-point scale was significantly superior in the treatment group (p<0.001).
 No major side-effects were observed.

-Song et al (2010)\evaluated the additive effects of Saccharomyces boulardii and S.boulardii/mucoprotective agent to proton pump inhibitor (PPI)-based triple therapy alone.
-991 patients with H. pylori infections were randomized to one of the 3 groups.
-The first group received triple therapy alone which consisted of 20 mg omeprazole, 1000 mg amoxicillin, and 500 mg clarithromycin, twice a day for 7 weeks (n=331).
-In addition to triple therapy in the second group one capsule with Saccharomyces boulardii (3x10 cfu/g, 250 mg Saccharomyces cerevisiae CBS 5926) was given three times a day for 4 weeks (n=330).
+Song et al. (2010) evaluated the additive effects of Saccharomyces boulardii and Saccharomyces boulardii+mucoprotective agent to PPI-based triple therapy alone.
+991 patients with H. pylori infections were randomised to one of the 3 groups.
+The first group received triple therapy alone, which consisted of 20 mg omeprazole, 1,000 mg amoxicillin and 500 mg clarithromycin, twice a day for 7 weeks (n=331).
+In addition to triple therapy, in the second group, one capsule with Saccharomyces boulardii (3 x 10^{10} CFU/g, 250 mg Saccharomyces cerevisiae CBS 5926) was given three times a day for 4 weeks (n=330).
 The third group receiving also a mucoprotective agent is not considered here.
-During the study period patients had to note the side-effects into a diary.
+During the study period, patients had to note the side-effects into a diary.
 Diarrhoea occurred more frequently in the group with triple therapy alone (6%) than in the group with the addition of Saccharomyces boulardii (3.3%).
-The frequency of overall side-effects in the Saccharomyces boulardii group was statistically significantly lower in the Saccharomyces boulardii group (14.5% vs. 19%; p<0.05).
+The frequency of overall side-effects in the Saccharomyces boulardii group was statistically significantly lower than that in the group with triple therapy alone (14.5% vs. 19%; p<0.05).

-Another randomized clinical trial in order to investigate the efficacy and safety of adding the probiotic Saccharomyces boulardii to standard triple therapy for eradication of H. pylori was performed by Zojaji et al. (2013).
-80 patients were randomized to treatment with amoxicillin (1000 mg, b.i.d), clarithromycin (500 mg, b.i.d.), omeprazole (20 mg, b.i.d), and Saccharomyces boulardii (250 mg, b.i.d., Saccharomyces cerevisiae CBS 5926) for 14 days.
-80 patients received triple therapy alone.
-Patients were asked to report any side effects of therapy during the treatment period (end of first, second, third and fourth weeks of treatment) and were given a possible side effect list, such as epigastric pain, diarrhoea, taste disturbance, constipation, and stomatitis.
-The frequency of side effects as nausea, diarrhoea, abdominal discomfort and bloating in the Saccharomyces boulardii group A, were significantly lower than group B in first and second weeks (p<0.05), Remarkable side-effects of treatment with Saccharomyces boulardii were not noted.
+Another randomised clinical trial to investigate the efficacy and safety of adding the probiotic Saccharomyces boulardii to standard triple therapy for eradication of H. pylori was performed by Zojaji et al. (2013).
+80 patients were randomised to treatment with amoxicillin (1,000 mg, b.i.d.), clarithromycin (500 mg, b.i.d.), omeprazole (20 mg, b.i.d.) and Saccharomyces boulardii (250 mg, b.i.d., Saccharomyces cerevisiae CBS 5926) for 14 days (groupe A).
+80 patients received triple therapy alone (group B).
+Patients were asked to report any side effects of therapy during the treatment period (end of first, second, third and fourth weeks of treatment) and were given a possible side effect list, such as epigastric pain, diarrhoea, taste disturbance, constipation and stomatitis.
+The frequency of side effects such as nausea, diarrhoea, abdominal discomfort and bloating in the Saccharomyces boulardii group A was significantly lower than that in the group B in first and second weeks (p<0.05).
+No remarkable side-effects of treatment with Saccharomyces boulardii were noted.